Funding for International Students

 - The University of Washington requires evidence of sufficient funds in order for International Students to be

-- Registration for Academic Year Only: $44,373 Summer quarter registration is not necessary due to very few summer classes.
+- Registration for Academic Year Only: about $50,000 Summer quarter registration is not necessary due to very few summer classes.

-- An international student who lives outside North America and doesn’t have significant personal or outside funding will find it
+- An international student who lives outside North America and does not have significant personal or outside funding will find it

 difficult to enroll.

 - Essentially no fellowships or traineeships offered through the Department are open to international students.
-(RA positions are possible.)
+RA positions are possible, but rarely available without

 - International students are not eligible for need-based aid or for resident tuition rates.

-- If you are able to, provide documentation of adequate funds, qualify for a visa using personal funds, and then look for an RA.
+- If you are able to, provide documentation of adequate funds, qualify for a visa using personal funds, and look for an RA or TA.
+(1st year students not hired as EPI TA's).

 Links to Possible International Student Non-UW Fellowships - Consult the websites below a year or more in advance of enrollment, if possible.